geetarista/impact/README.md

 ### You do not have Go installed

-You can just download the [binary version](https://raw.github.com/geetarista/impact/master/impact).
+You can just download a [binary version](https://github.com/geetarista/impact/releases) for your platform.

-Then make it executable for your user:
+Then make the impact file executable for your user:

 ```bash
 chmod +x impact